The Exact Order to Apply Your Skin-Care Products

 With so many lotions, potions, serums, and creams, it's hard to know what to use when.
-We have your step-by-step guide.
+Here's the exact skin-care routine order to follow.

-As a general rule of thumb: Apply the thinnest, more watery products first, then end with the heaviest creams and oils last.
-Here, two top dermatologists explain what to apply and when.
+As a general rule of thumb: Apply the thinnest, more watery products first, then end with the heaviest creams and oils last—but there's a lot more to it than that.
+Here, two top dermatologists break down the best skin-care routine order.

 Step 1: Exfoliate and cleanse.

 Once a week, start your morning skin-care routine order with an exfoliator to eliminate dead skin cells, which make it harder for all the active ingredients you're going to apply to penetrate the skin.
 "Exfoliating before you wash can help to prime your face for the rest of your skin-care routine," says Michele Farber, M.D., a dermatologist in New York City.
 (Related: The Best Face Scrubs to Achieve Bright, Smooth Skin)

 Every other day, skip the exfoliator and go straight for the cleanser when you first wake up.
 "If you have dry skin, use a gentle, hydrating cleanser with ingredients like ceramides, glycerin, or an oil," says Dr. Farber.
 For the most bang for your buck, try Cetaphil's Gentle Skin Cleanser (Buy It, $12, amazon.com), which soothes and cleanses without harsh surfactants, making it ideal for those with sensitive skin.
 For greater nourishment, go for a cleansing oil, like DHC Deep Cleansing Oil (Buy It, $28, amazon.com) or African Botanics' Pure Marula Cleansing Oil (Buy It, $60, revolve.com), both of which dissolve makeup, dirt, and surface impurities without leaving your skin dry to the bone.